Contact Reflex Analysis Is Nonsense

 I believe that CRA leads inevitably to misdiagnosis.
 Patients who trust its practitioners are likely to waste hundreds or even thousands of dollars treating nonexistent conditions.
 Patients who seek medical confirmation (or refutation) will face additional cost.
 The number of CRA practitioners is unknown but is probably a few hundred, most of whom are chiropractors.
 I believe that all of them should be delicensed and that chiropractic licensing boards should stop approving CRA courses for continuing education credit.

 - McLeod CA. CRA at your fingertips.
-Undated flyer for "At a Glance" software) distributed during 1993.
+Undated flier for "At a Glance" software) distributed during 1993.

 - Parker College of Chiropractic proudly presents "Contact Reflex Analysis & Applied Nutrition."
-Flyer for seminar in April 1996.
+Flier for seminar in April 1996.